use-ink/ink/README.md

 ```

 As a result you'll get a file `target/flipper.wasm` file, a `metadata.json` file and a `<contract-name>.contract` file in the `target` folder of your contract.
-The `.contract` file combines the Wasm and metadata into one file and needs to be used when deploying the contract.
+The `.contract` file combines the Wasm and metadata into one file and needs to be used when instantiating the contract.

 ## Hello, World! ‒ The Flipper